hgkamath/puppet-owncloud/README.md

 This puppet module is to deploy owncloud in fedora or fedora-like distributions.
 I had trouble with other puppet deployments because paths and otherthings can be different.
 Also many are based on the nginx web-server

 *note*:
-It is very difficult to get apache to work well with php-fpm.
-The redirection and proxy directives are undergoing some change and is in development with serveral bugs as for 2013.
-That could be, perhaps, one of the main reasons for sysadms to prefer nginx, the high performance of the simpler nginx being the other consideration.
-The advantage of Apache is that it is ubiquitous and usually already installed and configured.  nginx is a lightweight speed web-server nginx that does not have its own internal php engine, unlike apache which has modphp. php-fpm seems to be the prefered way owncloud was designed around in order for owncloud to be able to proxy and scale up.
+It is very difficult to get apache to work well with php-fpm, as there is development work going on in the redirection and proxy directives. nginx is another lightweight and high-speed web-server, whos primary deisgn is to reverse-proxy to other servers both to prevent feature creep, to push scripting into seprate servers like php-fpm and also to manage scalability.
+That's why there exists a preference for nginx, the high performance of the simpler nginx being the other consideration.
+The advantage of Apache is that it is ubiquitous, nothing new for anyone to learn and usually already installed and configured.
+Despite apache having modphp for fast scripting, the scalability that php-fpm offered is still desirable as owncloud was designed in order to be able to proxy and scale up.

 Made to work with
 * Fedora-22
+* puppet-4.1.0-1.fc22.x86_64
 * httpd-2.4.16-1.fc22.x86_64
 * mariadb-server-10.0.20-1.fc22.x86_64
 * owncloud-8.0.5-1.fc22.noarch